the-ditanian-fleet/waitlist/frontend/src/Pages/Guide/guides/logi/guide.md

 The broadcast buttons we use are:

-- Armor: Used when a ship is red boxed by all/the majority of the sansha
+- Armor: Used when a ship is yellow boxed by all/the majority of the sansha
-- Shield: Used when a ship is yellow/red boxed by frigates or troll in a TCRC
+- Shield: Used when a ship is yellow boxed by frigates or troll in a TCRC
-- Cap: Used when a ship requires capacitor
+- Capacitor: Used when a ship requires capacitor
 - Align/Warp to: Used by the FC to let the fleet know where to align to/warp to next.
 - Broadcast target: Used mostly by FC/Logi to signify a pilot needs to be locked up/repped
 - Spotted enemy: Used by Logi to let the FC know they are ready for the next site